binkley/spike-dead-feature-toggles/README.md

 Feature toggles intentionally create dead code.
 In typical development, features accumulate over time, and few are removed.
 However, when needing removal it is difficult to find all impacted code without coverage.
 Good luck.

+Perhaps more important is to _remove toggles_ for code that becomes permanent.
+In this spike, you can disable a toggle from the command line during build, and see tests fail.
+Remove the toggle from the production code, and see the test pass again.